 The route wound left and right around mountain ranges, sometimes running deep in the valley then again high up over a mountain ridge.
 We were really fascinated by this beauty around us.

 After about 2 hours we turned right onto the F235.
 This dirt road is a spur road and leads to Lake Langisjór.
 This wonderful blue lake is 20 km long and up to 75 meters deep and is quasi the destination of the whole detour.
 But in reality, of course, the journey itself is the goal here.
-It is mega beautiful.
+It is absolutely beautiful.

 On the route there are also a lot of fords of which most but rather small and many are simply large puddles.
 We drove past moss-covered mountains, through stone-gray deserts and streaked loamy brown ridges.
 For us, one of the most beautiful highland stretches in Iceland.